itsmeduncan/meteoroid/README.markdown

 This is currently under development.
 The functionality described below is the goal of this project.

-Parsing JMeter ouput into something useful.
-It will aggregate the data by path.
+Parsing JMeter output into something useful.

 ### Install